cloudscribe/cloudscribe.Web.Navigation/README.md

 The div and the @RenderBody() should already be there, you just add the middle part that invokes the breadcrumbs.

-The NavigationDemo.Web project will be updated to show more examples such as nodes filtered by roles, and a way to adjust breadcrumbs from a controller action.
+The NavigationDemo.Web project has examples such as nodes filtered by roles, and a way to adjust breadcrumbs from a controller action.
 For now if you want to see a more advanced/detailed use of cloudscribe.Web.Navigation, you can study how it is being used in [cloudscribe.Core](https://github.com/joeaudette/cloudscribe).